 Digital Humanities is not a unified field but an array of convergent practices that explore a universe in which: a) print is no longer the exclusive or the normative medium in which knowledge is produced and/or disseminated; instead, print finds itself absorbed into new, multimedia configurations; and b) digital tools, techniques, and media have altered the production and dissemination of knowledge in the arts, human and social sciences.
 The Digital Humanities seeks to play an inaugural role with respect to a world in which, no longer the sole producers, stewards, and disseminators of knowledge or culture, universities are called upon to shape natively digital models of scholarly discourse for the newly emergent public spheres of the present era (the www, the blogosphere, digital libraries, etc.), to model excellence and innovation in these domains, and to facilitate the formation of networks of knowledge production, exchange, and dissemination that are, at once, global and local.

 Nevertheless, the text then turns into a revolutionary manifesto about practices – how to set up a revolution, how to change academia, how to valorize community/teamwork, how to democratize knowledge, how to get knowledge out of Universities.
 The claim that the digital humanities are related to the Californian counterculture is quite central, though the work of Fred Turner suggests that it might be more ambiguous than the authors thought, or maybe was it obvious to their eyes that digital was linked to the meaning Negroponte gave to it as explained in a previous chapter of this book.
-In this text, DH is more an avant-gard community than a community based on digital tools or computing, though the digital is part of this avant-garde.
+In this text, DH is more an avant-garde community than a community based on digital tools or computing, though the digital is part of this avant-garde.
 Even the far more digital-centered Parisian Manifeste des Digital Humanities (of which the author of this chapter modestly contributed) focuses on community and interdisciplinarity and not only on the use of digital tools.

 Conclusion: a multilayered digitality?

-I have tried to explain in this chapter that digital humanities are not only about digitaity and humanities – but also a lot about practices, community, academia and how to change it.
+I have tried to explain in this chapter that digital humanities are not only about digitality and humanities – but also a lot about practices, community, academia and how to change it.
 There is an internal contradiction within a community that embraces at the same time a godfather from the Catholic church and the claim of a revolutionary rupture.
 Maybe this contradiction can be compared to the one that Thomas Haigh notes in Negroponte’s 1995 book, where claims were at the same time futuristic and conservative.
 In this sense digital humanities may not be an exception.

 Statistics were the big data of humanities research in the 1960s.
 The fact that humanities computing and then digital humanities were not necessary only digital explains why parts of the humanities, including a school as important as the Annales, were not until recently considered part of those traditions.

-Ultimately, the digital that sets the digital humanities aside from other humanities fields might, as Milad Doueihi implied, relate more to culture than the use of computers in Humanities, they also set specific practices, even, maybe, specific set of research questions, etc (more collective, more community-ish, supposed to be more open), though it has been true for other kind of practices (academic associations) in Humanities The digital humanities are as much characterized by non-digital elements than by digital ones, but non-digital elements are still partly based on encounters with the computer.
+Ultimately, the digital that sets the digital humanities aside from other humanities fields might, as Milad Doueihi implied, relate more to culture than the use of computers in Humanities, they also set specific practices, even, maybe, specific set of research questions, etc (more collective, more community-ish, supposed to be more open), though it has been true for other kind of practices (academic associations) in Humanities.
+The digital humanities are as much characterized by non-digital elements than by digital ones, but non-digital elements are still partly based on encounters with the computer.
 In this sense, we could speak about a multilayered digitality:

 digital in the sense of computers, as there’s no digital humanities without computers,